bburns/dnd-rules/README.md

 ## Deploy

-Deploy the site to the Firebase Hosting page, https://dnd-pub.web.app/ -
+Deploy the site to the Firebase Hosting page, https://dnd-pub.web.app/.
+This will also run the build step (yarn run build).

     yarn deploy